mofrison/mofrison.github.io/_projects/graph-of-function.markdown

 title:  "Graph of function"
 repository: graph-of-function
 preview: /assets/images/projects/graph-of-function/graph-3.jpg
-excerpt: The program accepts data from the user, calculates the values of the formula Y(X), outputs the values as a table and builds a graph
+excerpt: The program accepts data from the user, calculates the values of the formula Y(X), outputs the values as a table and builds a graph...
 date: 2017-01-26
 categories: projects
 tags: [c++, studies]